 Crispy Egg and Sausage Breakfast Flautas are flour tortillas stuffed with scrambled eggs, sausage, and pepper jack cheese.
 Substitute a milder cheese if you don’t favor “spicy.”
-Serve for breakfast or supper.
+Perfect for breakfast or supper.

 How to assemble Crispy Egg and Sausage Breakfast Flautas:

 Assemble these an hour or two ahead of time if you like, but don’t bake until just before serving.
 You want them to be super crispy.
-With all the flavors and crispiness going on, I’m guessing you won’t miss all the fat associated with the usual fried flautas.
+With all the flavors and crispiness going on, I’m guessing you won’t miss the fat associated with the more common fried

 - 5 flour tortillas (Mine were 7-8 inches in diameter)